openshift/enhancements/enhancements/update/targeted-update-edge-blocking.md

 Graph-data administrators may also [tombstone releases][tombstone] when issues are discovered before errata are published.
 [Docs#32091][openshift-docs-32091] [documented][support-documentation] support for updates initiated after update recommendations had been removed, but edges to or from tombstoned releases were never supported.
-Similarly, edges which were blocked before the release was supported were never supported, although there may be some ambiguity here if the blocks are conditional, as clusters may move in and out of the vulnerable set depending on their current configuration.
+Similarly, edges which declared risks before the release was supported were never supported, although there may be some ambiguity here if the risks are conditional, as clusters may move in and out of the vulnerable set depending on their current configuration.

 We also lack a clear mechanism for warning users about install-time or post-install issues with a particular release.
 The graph-data flow only informs update decisions.

-Because of both of these reasons, graph-data administrators should prefer tombstones to protect vulnerable users, instead of proceeding with an official release and relying on targeted edge blocking for protection.
+Because of both of these reasons, graph-data administrators should prefer tombstones to protect vulnerable users, instead of proceeding with an official release and relying on conditional update risks for protection.
-Publishing errata after blocking edges should be an exception for situations where we need to ship a fix for one serious issue but do not yet have a fix in place for a second serious issue.
+Publishing errata after declaring conditional risks should be an exception for situations where we need to ship a fix for one serious issue but do not yet have a fix in place for a second serious issue.

 #### Cincinnati JSON